nRFCloud/application-protocols/README.md

 }
 ```

-**appId**: The application identifier assocaited with a running application on a IoT device.
+**appId**: The application identifier associated with a running application on a IoT device.
 For example a device may be running an application sampling temperature and sending messages.
 Messages would include the appId TEMP.

 **messageType**: Below is a table of valid message types: